Mankind's macho, mean-spirited, venal and

 that will translate into an ethic that values wildness and wild places as biological and

 spiritual reserves that must be protected and preserved forever."
-Special thanks to the following people for providing

 information for this article: A.K.
 Roychoudhury, G.C.
 Banerjee,